Performance benchmark

 Benchmark

-We benchmarked image acquisition and tracking rates using varying exposure times.
-By definition, the image acquisition rate is mainly an inverse of the exposure time with some constant factor.
+We benchmarked image acquisition and tracking rates using varying exposure times on a static fluorescent object for one minute at each acquisition rate.
+It is done on a static object rather than a moving animal to reduce variance.
+This means that the results representes the performance at an ideal condition, and are most likely in actual usage.
+Nevertheless, we believe that this would give the best insight on how the system perform.
+By definition, the image acquisition rate is mainly an inverse of the exposure time with additional constant offsets.
 We would like to know how fast our application can track with regard to image acquisition rate.
-The benchmarking is performed with maximum image ROI (3088 x 2064 pixels), no binning, in a laptop with 12th Gen Intel(R) Core(TM) i7-1255U 1.70 GHz CPU, 16 GB of RAM, and on a Windows 10 64-bit operating system.
+The benchmarking is performed with image size of 1800 x 1800 pixels, no binning, in a laptop with 12th Gen Intel(R) Core(TM) i7-1255U 1.70 GHz CPU, 16 GB of RAM, and on a Windows 11 64-bit operating system.
 The results are shown in the plot below.

-Additionally, we would like to have an intuitive understanding of how fast the application can track compared to how fast it can acquire images.
-We can do this by dividing the image acquisition rate by the tracking rate.
-This gives us the ratio between the two called Frames per track, depicting how many frames have been acquired for the tracking of a frame to be completed.
+We can gain further intuitive understanding of how fast the application can track compare to how fast it can acquire images by dividing the image acquisition rate by the tracking rate.
+This gives us the ratio between the two, frames per track, telling how many frames have been acquired for the tracking of a frame to be completed.
 We then plot this ratio against the image acquisition rate in the plot below.

 Conclusion

 The performance of the application depends on many variables, the hardware setup, the software, and the studied subject.
-In our experience working with C. elegans and P. pacificus, using the described setup, we found that the range of exposure time to give a good quality image while still being relatively responsive is ranging from 20 ms to 60 ms, which yield the respective acquisition rates from 50 Hz to 16.67 Hz, and tracking rate from 11 Hz to 6.5 Hz, or the frames-per-track ratio of 5 to 2.5 times.
+In our experience working with C. elegans and P. pacificus, using the described setup, we found that the range of exposure time to give a good quality image while still being relatively responsive is ranging from 20 ms to 60 ms. Which yield the respective acquisition rates from 49.63 Hz to 16.63 Hz, and trackin rates from 16.7 Hz to 16.68 Hz, or the frame per track ratio of 3 to 1.